Code-Institute-Submissions/portfolio-8/README.md

 ## Media

-*  All media files, used for the design of the project are selfmade.
 *  The used recipe images/photo's are downloaded from the Shutterstock database (https://www.shutterstock.com), from Istockphoto (https://www.istockphoto.com/nl), and from Adobe Images (used Adobe Pro)